 It is expected that the takeover will give Cineplex a good platform for growth both in Canada and south of the border.
 It’s just a month ago that Cineplex said it would acquire 26 movie theatres from Empire Company Ltd. for $200 million in cash, extending its theatre base in Atlantic Canada and giving it full national coverage.

 The Cineplex-EK3 deal, expected to close in two-to-four weeks following a period of due diligence, should give the whole industry more food to digest leading up to The DailyDOOH Investor Conference being held Oct.
-23 and 24 during #dpbmedia Week in New York.
+23 and 24 during New York Digital Signage Week.